BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Results from experiment examining effects of 4 different dyes on growth rates of scleractinian corals; from the Cohen lab at WHOI in Woods Hole, MA.

-attribute NC_GLOBAL title String Results from experiment examining effects of 4 different dyes on growth rates of scleractinian corals; from the Cohen lab at WHOI in Woods Hole, MA (OA Nutrition and Coral Calcification project)
+attribute NC_GLOBAL title String [coral growth dye experiment] - Results from experiment examining effects of 4 different dyes on growth rates of scleractinian corals; from the Cohen lab at WHOI in Woods Hole, MA (OA Nutrition and Coral Calcification project) (An Investigation of the Role of Nutrition in the Coral Calcification Response to Ocean Acidification)

 attribute NC_GLOBAL version String 1